dominicfawls/RealEstateAnalysisMap/README.md

 pip install git+https://github.com/dominicfawls/RealEstateAnalysisMap
 ```

-2. Create a python file in your desired directory.
+2. Create a python file in your desired directory. (named anything)

+3. Download the file "va_virginia_zip_codes_geo.min.json" from my repository on GitHub.
+Save the file in the current directory

-3. Import the following functions into your file as such:
+3. Import the following functions into your python file as such:

 ```python
 import RealEstateAnalysisMap